Band-e Hindukush

 Band-e Hindukush (بند هندوکش) is a mountain pass in Parwan Province, Afghanistan.
 It is located west of Parwan and southwest of Salang Pass in Jabal Saraj District.
-It is several kilometres from the mountain Silsilah ye Koh e Hindukush and Kotal e Hindukush.
+It is several kilometres from the mountain Silsilah ye Koh e Hindukush and Kotal e Hindukush, from which the Band e Hindukush pass is 205 m higher in elevation.
 The pass is one of the highest passes in the country.
 This region has a dry warm summer.